About the Fellowship

 Current Ongoing Research Projects

-- Partner: Mass General Chelsea HealthCare Center—one of Mass General’s community health centers where the majority of clients identify as Latino
+- Partner: MGH Chelsea HealthCare Center—one of Mass General’s community health centers where the majority of clients identify as Latino

-- Foundation-funded project focused on the development and pilot-testing of a transdiagnostic cognitive-behavioral therapy-based curriculum at a community-based organization.
-Providers in this trial are paraprofessionals
+- Laura and John Arnold Foundation-funded project focused on the development and pilot-testing of a cognitive behavioral therapy (CBT) curriculum delivered by paraprofessionals at a community-based organization

-- Institutional grant aiming to investigate the feasibility and acceptability of an evidence-based treatment in a safety net setting
+- Evans Center for Implementation and Improvement Sciences-funded grant aiming to investigate the feasibility and acceptability of an evidence-based treatment, the unified protocol (UP), in a safety net setting

-- Partner: Boston Healthcare for the Homeless Program – a nonprofit organization that provides access to the highest quality health care for all homeless men, women and children in the greater Boston area
+- Partner: Boston Healthcare for the Homeless Program, a nonprofit organization that provides access to the highest quality health care for homeless men, women and children in the greater Boston area

 Learn more about our current research projects.